Nuneaton: Early history

 Nuneaton was originally an Anglo-Saxon settlement known as 'Etone' or 'Eaton', which translates literally as 'settlement by water', referring to the River Anker.
 'Etone' was listed in the Domesday Book as a small farming settlement with a population of around 150.
 In the early 12th century, the settlement came under the control of the Beaumont family, and in around 1155 Robert de Beaumont granted his manor of Etone to the French Abbey of Fontevraud, who established a Benedictine nunnery here, which became known as Nuneaton Priory.
 This led to Etone becoming known as Nuneaton.
 A document from 1272 referred to the town as Nunne Eton.
 The nunnery was closed in 1539 during King Henry VIII's dissolution of the monasteries, and subsequently fell into ruin.
-However part of the Abbey church was rebuilt in the 19th and early 20th centuries.
+Some ruins remain, and part of the Abbey church was rebuilt in the 19th and early 20th centuries.

 Nuneaton obtained a market charter in around 1160 from Henry II which was reconfirmed in 1226, causing Nuneaton to develop into a market town and become the economic focal point of the local villages.